 Here are some cheesemaking tools that are probably already in your kitchen:

-- Large bowl or pot for heating milk.
+- Large pot for heating milk.

 - Measuring cups, spoons, or a scale for measuring ingredients.